frxncismor/vaneybr-portfolio/src/assets/posts/en/etl-done-right-how-to-do-it-no-drama.md

 ## Closing 💖

 ETL done right isn’t “perfect,” it’s **reliable**.
 It’s the pipeline you can re-run without panic, with checks, logs, and alerts—so you’re not patching things at midnight 😭🌙.

-If you want, tell me your case (sources, volume, Power BI or not, etc.) and I’ll draft a Bronze/Silver/Gold layout + refresh strategy 🔥